Coptic Orthodox Church in the United States: Establishing local dioceses

 In 1995, following his annual visit to the United States, Pope Shenouda III, saw a need to establish dioceses in some of the most populated regions of the Archdiocese, in order to better effectively serve the community.
 He thus called Metropolitan Serapion to be Bishop of Los Angeles, Southern California, and Hawaii, and Metropolitan Youssef to be Bishop of the Southern United States, establishing the first two dioceses in the United States.
-In 1999, after seeing a need for a dedicated Bishop for the service of the Archdiocese of North America, Pope Shenouda III consecrated Bishop David, as a general bishop, to serve as Papal Exarch at the Archdiocese of North America.
-In 2009, Pope Shenouda also consecrated Bishop Michael as a general bishop, to serve within the Virginia parishes of the Archdiocese of North America.
+In 1997, after seeing a need for a dedicated Bishop for the service of the Archdiocese of North America, Pope Shenouda III consecrated Bishop Suriel as a general bishop, to serve as Papal Exarch at the Archdiocese of North America.
+After Bishop Suriel was enthroned as bishop of Melbourne, Australia in 1999, Bishop David was consecrated as a general Bishop to continue the service of the Archdiocese.
+In 2009, Pope Shenouda III also consecrated Bishop Michael as a general bishop, to serve within the Virginia parishes of the Archdiocese of North America.

 Upon his election to the Papacy, Pope Tawadros II continued Pope Shenouda III's efforts in expanding ministry within the United States.
 In 2013, he called Bishop David to be Bishop of New York and New England, establishing a third diocese in the United States.
 In 2016, he consecrated Bishop Peter to be Bishop of South Carolina, North Carolina, and Kentucky.
 In that same year he also consecrated Bishop Abraham and Bishop Kyrillos to serve as auxiliary bishops in the Dioceses of Los Angeles, Southern California, and Hawaii.
 In 2017, he consecrated two new diocesan bishops for the United States, Bishop Siraphem as Bishop of Ohio, Michigan, and Indiana, and Bishop Karas as Bishop of Pennsylvania, Delaware, Maryland, West Virginia and all affiliated regions.
 In 2018, he also consecrated Bishop Basil and Bishop Gregory to serve as auxiliary bishops in the Diocese of the Southern United States.
 In 2022, Pope Tawadros II also consecrated Bishop Gabriel as a general Bishop in New Jersey and Papal Exarch for the Archdiocese of North America in the United States.